WNOR: History

 By the 1980s, the station had moved to an album-oriented rock format, based more on album sales than the previous progressive rock format.
-In 1980, Marvin Josephson Associates acquired the WNOR stations; company president Edward K. Christian led a leveraged buyout of the Josephson radio stations in 1986, forming Saga Communications.
+In 1980, Marvin Josephson Associates acquired the WNOR stations; company president Ed Christian led a leveraged buyout of the Josephson radio stations in 1986, forming Saga Communications.
 Saga decided to simulcast the FM station's rock format on the AM station.
 WNOR gained notoriety in 1992 when, as an April Fool's Day prank, it claimed that the Mount Trashmore landfill in Virginia Beach was about to explode; callers jammed the 9-1-1 telephone system in the area, and the station apologized at the behest of local police.
 Saga then suspended the morning show hosts for two weeks in an effort to show, per CEO Ed Christian, that the station was "taking very seriously its obligation to refrain from deliberate distortion or falsification of programming"; later that year, the FCC admonished the station.

 In 1994, Saga Communications acquired another FM station in the market, WAFX in Suffolk.
 WAFX had flipped to classic rock in 1989, with the two stations feuding over the use of the term in the market, and the new station made a dent in WNOR's ratings.
 While WAFX shifted to classic hits, WNOR-FM evolved into being an active rock-leaning mainstream rock station, distancing their playlist from WAFX, focusing in on newer artists in hard rock and heavy metal into their playlist rotation which resulted in the station intentionally transitioning into the active rock format; the changeover in music programming was completed in February of 1996, the station had improved ratings and grew to major popularity during the late 1990's and the entire 2000's aiding in the success of the active rock format since the initial transition completed in 1996 and still retained the mainstream rock lean in the process making the station successfully balanced, compared to WAFX.
 In 1999, the AM station went to an adult standards format and changed its call sign to WJOI.